-What is Airrosti Therapy?
+What’s Airrosti Therapy?

 The name Airrosti stands for the acronym “Applied Integration for the Rapid Recovery of Soft Tissue Injuries” (Attheld, Wilton, Pratt, & Sambatakakis, 1996).
 This therapy combines highly targeted manual treatment with personalized active rehab exercises to target and cure the root of the soft tissue pain or injury quickly.
 Airrosti professionals focus on achieving positive outcomes for the patients while maintaining the highest standard of care.
 Fort Worth Neurosurgeons suggest airrosti therapy for patients with chronic and persistent pain for years or who recently experienced an acute injury.
 Spinal specialists help the patient to identify the source of the pain and deliver efficient, effective, and long-lasting treatment.
+Providers who offer Airrosti Therapy undergo special training in the proprietary treatment method, becoming skilled in the techniques used within this approach.
+If you experience musculoskeletal pain or injury, then you should consult a qualified healthcare professional to assess the suitability of Airrosti Therapy or another treatment option for your specific condition.

 With no needles, surgery, or intrusive procedures, the goal of airrosti therapy involves fixing pain quickly (usually within 3 sessions based on patient-reported outcomes).
 Neurosurgeons assist patients to save time and money while also decreasing or eliminating the need for expensive and sometimes harmful prescription pain relievers and narcotics.
 Spinal specialists devote substantial one-on-one time with each patient to properly assess and resolve the source of the pain with safe and effective soft tissue therapy, as part of our quality-care procedure.
 Later, neurosurgeons educate patients and provide them home-based advice to recover faster and reduce the risk of future accidents.
 Sean Tipton and Ty Nickleberry, the company’s initial provider, created their first office in Austin, Texas to provide airrosti therapy.